giekaton/Protected.design/README.md

 You can then use a preferred solution to sign transaction offline.
 Transaction hex should be returned to the app's broadcast_tx/tx endpoint with the correct auth token.
 Then the tx will be automatically broadcasted by the app to the Ethereum blockchain.

-To process payments, the app uses Braintree service. braintree-php-3.28.0 library should be added manually into /includes directory.